 Beef it up

-Finally if you are looking into security measures then you should be looking to increase it.
+Finally, if you are looking into security measures then you should be looking to increase them.
 In terms of security personnel, take the number you feel you might need and increase it by a third.
 It’s always better to have more security than you need rather than less, so like a good boy scout – be prepared!

 To Ensure the safety and protection of your people, assets and systems.